A Home Fileserver using ZFS

 We’re talking about a file system that can address 256 quadrillion zettabytes of storage, and that can handle a maximum file size of 16 exabytes.
 For reference, a zettabyte is equal to one billion terabytes.
 In order to bend your mind around what ZFS is and what it can do, you need to toss out just about everything you know about file systems and start over.

-For more information on related subjects, see articles in the following categories: ZFS, Storage, Fileservers.
+For more ZFS Home Fileserver articles see the following categories: ZFS, Storage, Fileservers, NAS.

 very interesting project - can you tell me which version of solaris did you use ? there seems to be Solaris 10, Open Solaris, Solaris Developers Edition ….
 Which one is the most suitable for a stable, reliable fileserver ?
 I’m after data integrity (zfs), redundancy (raidz) and something simple to admin that “just works!”